Kludge: Evolutionary neuroscience

 The kludge or kluge metaphor has been adapted in fields such as evolutionary neuroscience, particularly in reference to the human brain.

-The neuroscientist David Linden discusses how intelligent design proponents have misconstrued brain anatomy.
+The neuroscientist David Linden discusses how intelligent design proponents have misconstrued brain anatomy:

-The transcendent aspects of our human experience, the things that touch our emotional and cognitive core, were not given to us by a Great Engineer.
-These are not the latest design features of an impeccably crafted brain.
-Rather, at every turn, brain design has been a kludge, a workaround, a jumble, a pastiche.
-The things we hold highest in our human experience (love, memory, dreams, and a predisposition for religious thought) result from a particular agglomeration of ad hoc solutions that have been piled on through millions of years of evolution history.
-It's not that we have fundamentally human thoughts and feelings despite the kludgy design of the brain as molded by the twists and turns of evolutionary history.
-Rather, we have them precisely because of that history.

-The research psychologist Gary Marcus's book Kluge: The Haphazard Construction of the Human Mind compares evolutionary kluges with engineering ones like manifold vacuum-powered windshield wipers – when you accelerated or drove uphill, "Your wipers slowed to a crawl, or even stopped working altogether."
+The research psychologist Gary Marcus's book Kluge: The Haphazard Construction of the Human Mind compares evolutionary kluges with engineering ones like manifold vacuum-powered windshield wipers – when accelerating or driving uphill, "Your wipers slowed to a crawl, or even stopped working altogether."
+Marcus described a biological kluge:

-For instance, the vertebrate eye's retina that is installed backward, facing the back of the head rather than the front.
-As a result, all kinds of stuff gets in its way, including a bunch of wiring that passes through the eye and leaves us with a pair of blind spots, one in each eye.

 Other uses

 In John Varley's 1985 short story "Press Enter_", the antagonist, a reclusive hacker, adopts the identity Charles Kluge.

 In the science fiction television series Andromeda, genetically engineered human beings called Nietzscheans use the term disparagingly to refer to genetically unmodified humans.

 In a 2012 article, political scientist Steven Teles used the term "kludgeocracy" to criticize the complexity of social welfare policy in the United States.
 Teles argues that institutional and political obstacles to passing legislation often drive policy makers to accept expedient fixes rather than carefully thought out reforms.